Technical SEO

 Phase 7: On-Page SEO Optimisation

-Title tags and meta descriptions get rewritten for priority pages.
+With the strategy and architecture set, Phase 7 optimises the priority pages.
+Title tags and meta descriptions are rewritten for priority URLs.
 H1s are audited.
-Definition blocks are added where needed for AI citation readiness.
-Word count is assessed against search intent — not an arbitrary target.
+Definition blocks are added where AI citation readiness depends on a clean, extractable answer to a primary question.
+Word count is assessed against search intent rather than against an arbitrary target.
 CTAs are aligned to funnel stage: bottom-of-funnel pages get conversion-first treatment, top-of-funnel pages get engagement-first treatment.

-What gets delivered: Optimised title tags and meta descriptions, H1 recommendations, per-page optimisation brief.
+Delivered: optimised title tags and meta descriptions, H1 recommendations, per-page optimisation brief, JSON-LD schema blocks ready to deploy.

 Phase 8: GEO & AI Search Optimisation

-This includes structured definition blocks, AI-ready FAQ schema, Person entity attribution, and content restructuring for AI extraction patterns.
-If an AI system can’t parse your content into a quotable answer, it will cite someone else.
+The restructuring work in Phase 8 includes structured definition blocks, AI-ready FAQ blocks (the FAQ schema rich result was deprecated on 7 May 2026 but the schema continues to drive AI citation eligibility), Person entity attribution, and content restructuring against the AI extraction patterns surfaced in the GEO definitional piece.
+If an AI system cannot parse a page into a quotable answer, it will cite someone else.

-What gets delivered: Prompt → Content Gap Matrix (20+ prompts × 4 platforms), AI readiness scorecard, specific restructuring recommendations per page.
+Delivered: Prompt → Content Gap Matrix (20+ prompts × 4 platforms), AI readiness scorecard, page-by-page restructuring recommendations, JSON-LD blocks ready to deploy.

 Phase 9: Internal Linking System

-We build a deliberate link structure that distributes PageRank and guides users toward conversion.
-Every middle-of-funnel and bottom-of-funnel page gets linked to the primary conversion destination.
-Orphan pages (pages with no internal links pointing to them) are eliminated.
-Anchor text is optimised throughout.
+Internal links are architecture, not afterthought.
+Phase 9 builds a deliberate link structure that distributes PageRank and guides users toward conversion.
+Every middle-of-funnel and bottom-of-funnel page is linked to the primary conversion destination.
+Orphan pages — pages with no internal links pointing to them — are eliminated.
+Anchor text is optimised throughout, with the cluster architecture from Phase 6 determining which anchor text variants strengthen which topical authority signals.

-What gets delivered: Internal linking map, orphan page report, anchor text recommendations.
+Delivered: internal linking map, orphan page report, anchor text recommendations aligned to the cluster architecture.

 Phase 10: Off-Page Authority & Link Building